 The Howard League office is closed due to the coronavirus outbreak.
 Please read our submissions to government about the situation in prisons.

-- Howard League responds to Health and Social Care Committee report on prison health
+- Howard League responds to report on the perceptions of children in custody

-- Howard League responds to Chelmsford prison inspection
+- Howard League responds to Bedford prison inspection

 - Howard League responds to Serious Case Review in relation to incidents at Medway secure training centre